go-gorp/gorp/README.md

 // you can also use the shorter dbmap.AddTable() if you
 // don't want to override the table name
 //
-// SetKeys(true) means we have a auto increment primary key, which
+// SetKeys(true) means we have an auto increment primary key, which
 // will get automatically bound to your struct post-insert
 //
 t1 := dbmap.AddTableWithName(Invoice{}, "invoice_test").SetKeys(true, "Id")